Uptrust raises $2M to fight the billions of dollars wasted on useless mass incarceration – TechCrunch

 Yet, he acknowledged that this is still a “new market” that isn’t attractive to many traditional venture capital firms.
 So with this fundraise, Sills and his team decided to target funds that were deeply steeped in criminal justice issues who would understand both the problem being solved and how Uptrust could both succeed in its mission and also succeed as a business.

 They also wanted what Sills described as “good diversity of thought.”
-Decarceration Fund invests in precisely what it says it does, and Luminate, which is part of the progressive-leaning Omidyar Network, is a philanthropy focused on civic engagement.
+Decarceration Fund invests in precisely what it says it does, and Luminate, which was founded by progressive-leaning couple of Pam and Pierre Omidyar, is a philanthropy focused on civic engagement.
 Meanwhile, Stand Together Ventures Lab is funded by Stand Together which was founded by Charles Koch, who in addition to widely funding Republican and conservative causes, has in recent years also increasingly pursued criminal justice reform to minimize the government’s power over private citizens.

 Chris Bentley, managing principal at Decarceration Fund, picked Uptrust as the firm’s first investment because he believed that the company understood precisely what this unique population needed.
 There’s a “very significant history of well-intended companies in this space causing unintended consequences,” he said.
 The fund is focused on investing in companies with clear guardrails and business models that are aligned with positive outcomes.
 “Half of our investment committee are founders themselves but are also returning citizens with real, lived experience with the system,” he said.